 Individuals who have had Gonorrhea before are not immune to catching it again.
 Even those who have already been infected with Gonorrhea can become re-infected.
 If your partner has Gonorrhea, avoid sexual contact with them until their prescription is finished.
 Typically, this takes 7 to 14 days.

 To cope with the shame, we urge that people be tested for STDs regularly.
 However, we understand how unpleasant and uncomfortable discussing your symptoms with your doctor can be.
-Therefore, we provide our patients with a secure testing atmosphere, secrecy, and privacy.
+Therefore, we provide our patients a secure testing atmosphere, secrecy, and privacy.

 Our doctors desire the best for their patients: to live a healthy lifestyle.
 So the first step toward getting treated and recovering is to get tested.